 A charming neighborhood.

 Baltimore is known for its brick row houses and turn of the century industrial buildings, and the Remington/Charles Village area does not disappoint.
 Walk, drive, or grab your bike from bike racks made of reclaimed materials just outside of the Miller’s Court doors—head west to grab a beer at The Dizz, and a little further to enjoy Hampden’s unique “Bawlmer” charm.
-Enjoy a night of jazz, pizza, and art openings in the Station North Arts District, just a few blocks to the south, or stroll around the corner to experience an eclectic atmosphere and breakfast at Paper Moon Diner, from 7 a.m. to 2 a.m.
-(12 am on weekdays).
+Enjoy a night of jazz, pizza, and art openings in the Station North Arts District, just a few blocks to the south, or stroll around the corner to experience an eclectic atmosphere and breakfast at Paper Moon Diner.
+Do not miss the brand new food hall, R.House.